 Note 1: Infant feeding data presented in this report include all feedings since birth to time of specimen collection, usually 24 to 48 hours since birth.

 - Upon completing the form, staff must select from the following four categories to describe 'all feeding since birth': (1) Only Human Milk; (2) Only Formula; (3) Human Milk & Formula; (4) NPO.

 - The numerator for "Exclusive Breastfeeding" includes records marked 'Only Human Milk'.

 - The numerator for "Any Breastfeeding" includes records marked 'Only Human Milk' or 'Human Milk & Formula'.

 - The denominator excludes cases with unknown method of feeding, cases marked NPO indicating "nothing by mouth" and those receiving total parenteral nutrition (TPN) at time of specimen collection.

-Note 2: Excludes data for infants that were in a Neonatal Intensive Care Unit (NICU) nursery at the time of specimen collection.
+Note 2: Excludes data for infants who were in a Neonatal Intensive Care Unit (NICU) nursery at the time of specimen collection.

 Note 3: Excludes data for infants with missing county of residence.